 Clydesdale and Yorkshire Banks

-Clydesdale and Yorkshire Banks are offering to pay £150 cashback to those that complete a full switch to one of their current accounts.
+Clydesdale and Yorkshire Banks are offering to pay £150 cashback to those who complete a full switch to one of their current accounts.

 The offer applies to the Readycash, Current Account Plus, Current Account Direct, Current Account Control and Signature Current Account.
-To qualify switchers need to credit £1,000 (in a single payment) to their new account within 31 days of completing the transfer.
+To qualify, switchers need to use the Current Account Switch Service, move two Direct Debits and credit £1,000 to their new account within 31 days of completing the transfer.

 The Current Account Direct is a good one to go for as it also pays 2% interest on in-credit balances up to £3,000.
 Interest is paid as long as you credit £1,000 a month to the account.
 It also offers a competitive overdraft which charges 9.9% EAR.

 First Direct offers new customers a £100 joining bonus if they open a 1st Account.

 To avoid the £10 fee monthly fee for the account you'll need to pay in at least £1,000 a month.
 Alternatively, you'll need to have another First Direct product – such as a savings account or insurance.

 The account comes with a £250 fee-free overdraft, exclusive access to First Direct products like its market leading 6% regular savings account and is consistently recognised for its high level of customer service.

 Plus in the unlikely event that you don't like the bank and decide to leave after a year it will pay you another £100.